Hair Extension Specialist

 sunbeds / saunas / steam rooms

-Wrap dry hair in a hair turban to protect.
+Wrap dry hair in a hair turban to protect. hair and attachments.

 Hair continuously exposed to UV light will experience colour change over time.

-swimming / hot tubs / jacuzzi
+swimming / hot tub / jacuzzi

 You can swim whilst wearing hair extensions but strict aftercare guidelines must be followed.

-*For more in-depth info please click here
+*For more in-depth info please here

 holiday aftercare / sunscreen / discolouration